MarkusAmshove/natls/README.md

 - Signature Help for modules
 - [and many more](docs/lsp-features.md)

+## Project state/limitations

+The current state of the project is considered as early development.

+The language server can be used for driving daily development in Natural, but it does have some limitations:

+The parser is still [incomplete](docs/implemented-statements.md) and has some rough edges where the Natural language is context sensitive.
+It also currently uses some hard coded assumptions about the language settings that should be configurable by the `.natural` file (like thousands seperators), which means that e.g. regional settings aren't considered.
+Reporting Mode hasn't been considered yet, so currently only the structured mode syntax of statements is parsed correctly.

+Some analyzers assume a coding style that might not fit your needs.
+Some of these are [configurable](docs/analyzer-config.md).
+If you're missing some options, feel free to open an issue.

 ## Contributing

 Contributions in the form of code, issues and feature requests are always welcome.